-Vilnius Academy of Arts is a State University of the Republic of Lithuania, which offers study programs of in all three study cycles in of the areas of art, design, architecture, and art theory and history.
+Vilnius Academy of Arts (VDA) is a State University of the Republic of Lithuania, that offers study programmes in all three study cycles in the areas of art, design, architecture, and art theory and history.
 The Academy consists of four campuses, situated in the cities of Vilnius, Kaunas, Klaipėda and Telšiai, with a total of over 1500 students.

-The Academy has a modern infrastructure which is available to its academic community throughout their period of study, for creative work as well as artistic research.
-The Academy runs a museum, several galleries and exhibition spaces, Nida Art Colony, a studio in Paris, Mizarai (Alytus distr.) base for student practice, exhibition and museum spaces in Panemunė Castle, the Audiovisual Art Industry Incubator (the Academy is one of its stake holders), as well as Telšiai Art Incubator (founded by the Academy).
+The Academy has a modern infrastructure that is available to its academic community throughout their period of study, for creative work as well as artistic research.
+The Academy runs a museum, several galleries and exhibition spaces, Nida Art Colony, a studio in Paris, Mizarai (Alytus distr.) base for student practice, exhibition and museum spaces in Panemunė Castle, the Audiovisual Art Industry Incubator (the Academy is one of its stakeholders), as well as Telšiai Art Incubator (founded by the Academy).

 The Academy is proud of the outstanding creative and scholarly achievements of its students, as well as faculty members, that have received national and international recognition.
 Trust and the fostering of a creative individual are the foundation of the activities of the Academy.

-Vilnius Academy of Arts is a member in following associations and networks:
+Vilnius Academy of Arts is a member of the following associations and networks:

 - Globally connected European network ELIA